Best Generators for RVs: Never Lose Power on the Road

 Different RVs have different power requirements.
 Some appliances, like air conditioners, use more energy than others, such as TVs.
 It’s best to get the maximum wattage ratings of the generator and compare it to the total requirements for your particular RV.

 Q: How do I maintain an RV generator?

 It’s best to consult the service manual for your particular generator.
 Generally, they should run for at least an hour every month, and the oil should be checked regularly.
 The filter, oil, and air cleaner will also need to be changed according to the manufacturer’s instructions.

-Our pick for the best generator for an RV goes to the Champion Dual Fuel RV Ready Portable Generator.
+Our pick for the best generator for an RV goes to the Champion 3800-Watt Dual Fuel RV Ready Portable Generator.
 It uses two different fuel types and has a lot of great features for the cash.
 For a more affordable option, try the WEN Super Quiet Inverter Generator.